isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-kampong-living-a-z.md

 Cattlemen and milkmen were mostly Tamils from South India.
 Serangoon was a cattle-rearing area in Singapore before the activity was banned in 1936. <i>The Singapore Free Press</i> observed “a herd of 40 or 50 cattle which completely blocked the public thoroughfare [in Victoria Street].
 Some of the animals were grazing along the Street; others were lying in the centre of the road while the herder, an old Kling man, was comfortably taking a nap on the ground under the shadow of the close hedge of a compound.”[^46]

-In the 1930s, the area between Cross Street and New Bridge Road was known as Kampong Susu (<i>milk kampong</i>) and the place lived up to its name from the many Indian milk sellers “identified by a tiny top knot of hair”.[^47] These Indian milkmen (or <i>bhai jual susu</i> to the Malays) ran door-to-door delivering fresh milk.
+In the 1930s, the area between Cross Street and New Bridge Road was known as Kampong Susu (milk <i>kampong</i>) and the place lived up to its name from the many Indian milk sellers “identified by a tiny top knot of hair”.[^47] These Indian milkmen (or <i>bhai jual susu</i> to the Malays) ran door-to-door delivering fresh milk.
 Sometimes, the cow was milked on the spot: “[The milkmen came] with a cow and people [would] just buy the adulterated or diluted sort of thing.
 So fresh milk was really fresh...”[^48]

 <div style="background-color: white;">
 <br/>